Indo–Pakistani air war of 1971: Background

 The war was part of the broader Bangladesh Liberation War, which had begun earlier in March 1971.
-The Pakistan Army launched Operation Searchlight to suppress the Nationalist Movement, killing thousands of people and forcing Bengalis to become refugee at India.
-Sheikh Mujibur Rahman, the most prominent leader of Bengal had declared the Independence of Bangladesh right after the Operation, resulting the official start of Bangladesh Liberation War.
+The Pakistan Army launched Operation Searchlight to suppress Bengali nationalists, killing thousands of people and forcing Bengalis to become refugees in India.
+Sheikh Mujibur Rahman, the most prominent leader of Bengal had declared the Independence of Bangladesh right after the operation, resulting the official start of Bangladesh Liberation War.